gingerbeardman/gingerbeardman.github.io/_posts/2021-04-17-turning-an-ipad-pro-into-the-ultimate-classic-macintosh.md

 The most important aspect of this setup is that it runs System 7 and the apps I use.
 That is the core of my classic Macintosh experience and why I've done this.

 The iPad Pro is more portable, reliable and capable than my real Macintosh Classic.
-The screen in particular is a huge differentiator—it can assume so many different resolutions it's more like a bank of monitors rather than just one.
+The screen in particular is a huge differentiator—it can assume so many different resolutions it sound be thought of as a collection of monitors rather than just one.

 Apple Pencil is very similar in feel to my Wacom ArtPad II pen, but with the huge improvement that you're drawing directly on the screen.